JSP Life Cycle: Phases & Diagram Explained

 }

-• _jspinit() method will initiate the servlet instance which was generated from JSP and will be invoked by the container in this phase.
+• The jspInit() method initializes the servlet instance that was generated from the JSP, and is invoked by the container in this phase.

-• Once the instance gets created, init method will be invoked immediately after that
+• Once the instance is created, the init method is invoked immediately after that

 void _jspservice(HttpServletRequest request HttpServletResponse response)